AG7GN/kenwood/README.md

 		PORT="$(ls -l $DIR 2>/dev/null | grep USB-Serial)"

-  If necessary, change the __USB-Serial__ substring to look for in /dev/serial/by-id to match your cable's ID.
+  If necessary, change the __USB-Serial__ string to look for to match your cable's ID.
+- Save the file and exit the editor.

-- Copy the script to /usr/local/bin:
+- Copy the script to `/usr/local/bin`:

 		sudo cp 710.sh /usr/local/bin